shebistar/DO480-apps/README.md

-# DO480-apps
+# Multi Cluster Deployment with GitOps
-DO480 Repository for Sample Applications
+Sample repo for ROSA, ARO, GCP deployments using RHACM